giovannifil-64/nlp/README.md

 python main.py --evaluate-fine-tuned --model distilbert-base-uncased
 ```

-As for the evaluation command, the results will be saved in the `results` folder.
+As for the evaluation command, the results will be saved in the `results/fine_tuned_evaluations` folder.

 ### Comparing the results